arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-05-june-2018-the-month-in-review.md

 <img src="/img/sushiboard.jpg" width="100%"/>

 In addition, new startup [BlueNalu](//bluenalu.com/) announced that they [completed their seed round of funding](//www.cell.ag/cellular-aquaculture-company-bluenalu-to-change-seafood/).
 Led by New Crop Capital for an undisclosed amount, BlueNalu also uses cellular agriculture to grow cultured meat.
-Lou Cooperhouse, Chris Dammann, and Chris Somogyi, BlueNalu dubs itself as the first **cellular aquaculture company**, because they focus on creating a sustainable source of seafood from cell cultures and a proprietary process for product commercialization.
+Founded by Lou Cooperhouse, Chris Dammann, and Chris Somogyi, BlueNalu dubs itself as the first **cellular aquaculture company**, because they focus on creating a sustainable source of seafood from cell cultures and a proprietary process for product commercialization.
 BlueNalu hasn’t announced what their initial cultured seafood product will be, but they are currently exploring and developing protocols for finned fish, crustaceans, and mollusks.

 ## Modern Meadow Selected as Tech Pioneer 2018